Thinking of being a Governor?

 Being a governor means making yourself available for some evenings each term and occasionally during the day.

+The Governing Body usually meets once or twice a term, usually in the evening and on average meetings last for about 2 hours.
 You will also need some time to read papers, prepare for meetings and to attend training.
 The amount of time varies widely, depending on how involved you become and what needs doing, but schools do need governors who are fully committed.

 You have a legal right to ask your employer for “reasonable” unpaid leave or flexible working, and some employers offer limited paid leave for this as it constitutes a public duty.
 What is considered reasonable will vary according to the nature of your job and your employer.